top of page

 Screenshot 2025-02-14 at 2.01.29 PM.png

-We have several "Levels of Engagement" for your organization to consider, ranging from a short walk though to brainstorm ideas and think through possibilities for programs, all the way to full engagement of our services where we fully design, market, organize and host tours and workshops.
+We have several "Levels of Engagement" for your organization to consider, ranging from a short walk through to brainstorm ideas and think through possibilities for programs, all the way to full engagement of our services where we fully design, market, organize and host tours and workshops.

 We also offer a custom designed three hour training program for your staff, docents and volunteers where we discuss disability etiquette and sensitivity when working with a blind and low vision audience.